 - Physical inventory count – it will make sure the numbers in your system match with the physical stock by counting each unit.
 Using product barcodes and inventory barcode scanners will help.

-- ABC analysis – this is when items of different volumes and vale are grouped together e.g. low-value products, mid-tier products, and high-value items.
+- ABC analysis – this is when items of different volumes and value are grouped together e.g. low-value products, mid-tier products, and high-value items.
 You can choose to store the items this way as it is often easier for auditors to pay close attention to the inventory items that are high in value.

 - Finished products cost analysis – it’s ideal if you make your own products.
 This is because it will demonstrate when a product is ready for sale.
 An auditor will then value inventory for a current accounting period.
 An auditor will test the inventory in order to make sure the books of account are accurate.

-- Freight cost analysis – this will determine the cost of getting the things from a place to another e.g. freight shipping costs.
+- Freight cost analysis – this will determine the cost of getting the things from one place to another e.g. freight shipping costs.
 It will also track the time that it takes to ship items.
 The documentation accounts for units that are in transit, including ones that are damaged or lost while in transit.

 Farahat & Co is one of the leading audit firms in Dubai and the rest of the emirates.
-In over three decades, the firm has provided support to businesses that belong in a wide range of industries and sectors.
+For over three decades, the firm has provided support to businesses that belong in a wide range of industries and sectors.
 To know more about audits in UAE, call us to book an initial consultation!